rbergen/R136.NET/README.md

 * [Bootstrap 5.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/).
 * Browser local storage, via [Blazored LocalStorage](https://github.com/Blazored/LocalStorage).

 The game itself has been converted from a purely C-like procedural implementation to an object-oriented one.
-Furthermore, much of it (including all visual texts) can now be configured through JSON files.
+Furthermore, much of it (including all visible texts) can now be configured through JSON files.
 (Amongst others, this means that a next step in the game's development could be an English version.
 Maybe I'll develop that itch at some point in the future.)